webyrd/relational-parsing-with-derivatives/README.md

 1. Fix a problem in the miniKanren code with how terms are destructured.
 For example, (rep regex-BLANK) shouldn't be a legal term, since it should be simplified to regex-BLANK.
 The current code can generate this term when running backwards.
 [UPDATE: this has been fixed in the miniKanren version, but not yet ported to the other implementations.]

 2. Try to find a canonical representation for regex; for example, (alt re1 re2) and (alt re2 re1) should be represented by a single canonical term.
 Seems like this is only an issue for alt terms.
-Might need a term ordering goal (or better yet, constraint).
+Might need a term ordering goal (or better yet, constraint): (term<=o t1 t2).

 3. Explore different goal orderings (and possibly add bounds relations to prune the search tree when appropriate) to speed up code when running backwards, and to ensure run*'s terminate when there are finitely many answers.